aisrael/elixir-phoenix-svelte/README.md

 ### Write a custom build script

-Phoenix 1.6 switched to [esbuild](https://esbuild.github.io/), but esbuild doesn't support Svelte out of the box, so we'll have to [write a custom build script](https://hexdocs.pm/phoenix/asset_management.html#esbuild-plugins) to make use of the [esbuild-svelte](https://www.npmjs.com/package/esbuild-svelte) plugin.
+Phoenix 1.6 switched to [esbuild](https://esbuild.github.io/), but esbuild doesn't support Svelte out of the box.
+To make esbuild work with Svelte, we'll have to [write a custom build script](https://hexdocs.pm/phoenix/asset_management.html#esbuild-plugins) and use the [esbuild-svelte](https://www.npmjs.com/package/esbuild-svelte) plugin.

-Create the following file assets/build.js:
+Create the following file `assets/build.js`:

 ```js
 const esbuild = require('esbuild')